physical therapy, chronic pain APTSM Marketing physical therapy, chronic pain APTSM Marketing

 One of the most recent to join the ranks is the Ripon Area School District (RASD), which will go self-funded in 2023.
 They will add a near-site medical clinic as well, with multiple care providers including a primary care physician, cardiologists, an orthopedic surgeon, and physical therapists available free to RASD staff.

-Advanced Physical Therapy & Sports Medicine, a leader in direct contracting and onsite/near-site physical and occupational PT care, will supply the physical therapy at the near-site clinic.
+Advanced Physical Therapy & Sports Medicine, a leader in direct contracting and onsite/near-site physical and occupational therapy care, will supply the physical therapy at the near-site clinic.

 School districts must be laser-focused on the cost of health care, generally the second biggest budget outlay after salaries.
 With rising health care costs, districts know that money has to come from somewhere, and the simple truth is this: when revenue doesn’t increase and the cost of health care and operations does, those dollars will come from just about every student-centered program in the district.